Jamesllllllllll/Daily-Dashboard/README.md

 Direct commits to `deployment` are not supported by the repo and will be blocked.
 This is to ensure safe development.

+## Testing

+This project uses a variety of tools for testing.
+It uses Cypress for End-to-end tests, as well as Jest for unit tests.
+In order to run the e2e tests locally (headless mode), you can do so through the following procedure:

+1. Start the app through `npm run start`.
+This will use vercel to start the app
+2. Assuming the app is runing at `http://localhost:3000`, you can run `npm run cypress:run`.
+If the app is running at a specific port, you can run `npm run cypress:run -- --p <port_number>`

+Cypress is able to run the tests in headful mode as well.
+As in, it can spin up an Electron app and you can see cypress complete the tests you've specificed.
+You can do this by running `npm cypress:open` and then navigating to the appropriate test